Classification of divisible design graphs with at most 39 vertices: Introduction

 An incidence structure with constant block size $k$ is a \emph{(group) divisible design} whenever the point set can be partitioned into $m$ classes of size $n$, such that two points from one class occur together in exactly $\lambda_1$ blocks, and two points from different classes occur together in exactly $\lambda_2$ blocks.
 A divisible design $D$ is called \emph{symmetric} or to have the \emph{dual property} (SDD for short) if the dual of $D$ (that is, the design with the transposed incidence matrix) is again a divisible design with the same parameters as $D$.
 A \emph{divisible design graph} is a graph whose adjacency matrix is the incidence matrix of a symmetric divisible design.
 A DDG with $m = 1$, $n = 1$, or $\lambda_1 = \lambda_2$ is called improper (these DDGs are $(v,k,\lambda)$-graphs), otherwise it is called proper.

-At first divisible design graphs were studied in master's thesis by M.A.~Meulenberg \cite{M2008} and then studied in more details in 2011 in two following papers by D.~Crnkovic, W.H.~Haemers, H.~Kharaghani and M.A.~Meulenberg \cite{CH2011, HKM2011} and in 2013 by D.~Crnkovic and W.H.~Haemers \cite{CH2014}.
+At first, divisible design graphs were studied in master's thesis by M.A.~Meulenberg \cite{M2008} and then studied in more detail in 2011 in the following paper by W.H.~Haemers, H.~Kharaghani and M.A.~Meulenberg \cite{HKM2011} and in 2011-2013 in two following papers by D.~Crnkovic and W.H.~Haemers \cite{CH2011, CH2014}.

 In 2008 M.A.~Meulenberg presented the list of feasible parameters of proper DDGs up to 50 vertices.
-In 2011 and in 2013 feasible parameters of proper DDGs up to 27 vertices were studied and the existence of graphs was resolved in all but one cases, however, the exact number of graphs corresponding to these tuples of parameters remained unknown.
+In 2011-2013 feasible parameters of proper DDGs up to 27 vertices were studied and the existence of graphs was resolved in all but one case, however, the exact number of graphs corresponding to these tuples of parameters remained unknown.